rahul-verma/joyofpython/JoPT-2Day-Live/Workbook.md

 ```

 #### Exercise
-Write a function `calc_grades` which takes numbers list argument and using a for loop prints grades for all the numbers in the list by calling `calc_grade` function.
+Implement the function `calc_grades` which takes numbers list argument and using a for loop prints grades for all the numbers in the list by calling `calc_grade` function.

+Call the function in ex03.py.

 #### Taking Input from Console